EditB/100-days-of-code/r1-log.md

 ### R1D47 - 14/2/18
 - Still working on my website.
 Started to add descriptions to my projects.
 Still hasn't hooked up all the projects...

+### R1D48 - 15/2/18
+- Still working on the website.
+Added more photos/descriptions.
+And yes, still more to go.